 He's also completed independent research throughout the state of Vermont, where he's traveled to learn more about how policy affects farmers.
-After graduating from UVM, Wilkinson-Ray plans to pursue a degree in law as well as a master's in public policy.
-With this education, he hopes to work on policy that would enable a sustainable and environmentally friendly agricultural system on the national level.
+After graduating from UVM in 2012 he founded T-Bar Films, an outdoor film and documentary media cooperative.

 Colin Arisman '12

-Colin Arisman '12 has been given Honorable Mention recognition in the 2011 Udall Scholarship competition.
-As a natural resources major and an Honors College student, he has been active in working on issues related to indigenous populations and natural resource extraction abroad.
+Colin Arisman '12 received Honorable Mention recognition in the 2011 Udall Scholarship competition.
+As a natural resources major and an Honors College student, he was active in working on issues related to indigenous populations and natural resource extraction abroad.
 While participating in a service learning trip to the Dominican Republic in 2010, Arisman had the opportunity to spend time in Batey Libertad with a group of Hatian migrant workers.
 While there, he learned that the Batey community lacked access to clean water, so when he returned to UVM, he organized a fundraiser and donated all the proceeds to build a pipe from an aquifer to the village.
-Currently, Arisman is living in Ecuador and working with local non-profit groups on issues related to resource extraction.
-He is also doing research on promoting sustainable farming practices in the Intag Cloud Forest region, a project on which he will base his senior honors thesis.
-When he graduates, he plans on joining the Peace Corps and pursuing a master's in environmental anthropology so he can continue to work with indigenous populations on environmental and natural resource extraction issues.
+In 2011, Arisman lived in Ecuador and worked with local non-profit groups on issues related to resource extraction.
+He also did research on promoting sustainable farming practices in the Intag Cloud Forest region, a project on which based his senior honors thesis.

 Joanie Stultz has big plans for the way we understand waste management.